Ready to say goodbye to debt for good? Learn More

 After you file the complaint with the court, you must “serve” the complaint to the defendants you named — your federal student loan lender(s) — and send a copy to certain parties in the bankruptcy case.

-Generally speaking, student loan bankruptcy filers will send the complaint and summons to the following four parties:
+✅ Generally speaking, student loan bankruptcy filers will send the complaint to the following four parties:

 • The U.S. Attorney of the Bankruptcy Filing District

-• The Attorney General of the United States, Department of Justice
+• The Attorney General of the United States, DOJ

-• The Student Loan Servicer (i.e.g, the Department of Education)
+• The student loan servicer (i.e., the Department of Education)

 Step 3: Complete the Attestation Form